joeylitalien/noise2noise-pytorch/README.md

 ```
 python3 render.py \
-  --scene-path ../../data/scenes/car/scene.json \
+  --scene-path ../data/scenes/car/scene.json \
   --spp 4 \
   --nb-renders 10 \
-  --output-dir ../../data/train
+  --output-dir ../data/train
 ```

 You can also specify the path to Tungsten if you have it installed somewhere else with the `--tungsten` argument.
 The default assumes it's in the environment path already.

-See `python3 render.py -h` for more info, or `render.sh` for the above example.
-You will have to manually remove the default output PNG images from your render directory after the jobs are done (`rm ../../data/renders/*.png`).
+See `python3 render.py -h` for more info, or run `render.sh` for an example.

 ### Training (not implemented yet)
 ```
 python3 train.py \
   --ckpt-save-path ../ckpts \
   --data ../data --train-size 10 --valid-size 1 \
+  --tonemap source \
   --nb-epochs 1000 \
   --learning-rate 0.001 \
-  --loss rmse \
+  --loss hdr \
   --noise-type mc \
   --crop-size 64 \
   --plot-stats